venkyscafe/DevOps-Tools-Installations/K8s-setup-kubeadm/README.md

 ---

-## Step 2: Install Container Runtime on Each Server
+## Step 2: Install Container Runtime on each Server